Read Part 1 HERE.

 But you keep what’s good and useful about childhood as an adult.

 So Saturn conjunct South Node… it’s a tough row to hoe.
 I totally sympathize/empathize with Rose on this count: My own Saturn is conjunct the South Node too, but mine’s in the 8th house and Aquarius.
 We’re in good company, though.
-Maya Angelou, for one, also had Saturn conjunct her South Node, and you know she was pretty fuckin’ fierce.
+Maya Angelou, for one, also had Saturn conjunct her South Node (widely, at least), and you know she was pretty fierce.

 Performance Art and Healing